Budapest – one of the most beautiful urban landscapes in the world

 Margaret Island

-The island owes its name thanks to Princess Margaret.
-She was a daughter of King Bela IV, who in the thirteenth century, spent almost 20 years here, closed in a monastery.
+The island is named after Princess Margaret.
+She was the daughter of King Bela IV, who spent almost 20 years here in the thirteenth century, cloistered in a monastery.
 Only the ruins of this monastery have survived to this day.
-Inscribed on the list of UNESCO Cultural and Natural Heritage.
+It is inscribed on UNESCO’s World Heritage List.

-The island is the green lung of the city and is a favourite recreational place for residents.
-It attracts joggers, rollerbladers, cyclists.
-A large number of gardens attract fans of outdoor gymnastics.
-There are several bike rentals, scooters and many other two- and three-wheelers, whose names I do not even know.
+The island is the city’s green lung and a favourite recreational place for residents.
+It attracts joggers, rollerbladers, and cyclists.
+Many gardens attract fans of outdoor gymnastics.
+There are several bike rentals, scooters, and many other two—and three-wheelers, whose names I do not even know.

-On the area of the island, there are several hotels, a casino, sports facilities (i.e . sports fields, tennis courts, swimming pools and baths), clubs and restaurants.
-There is also a small zoo, a Japanese garden, a garden of roses and a garden of light.
+The island has several hotels, a casino, sports facilities (e.g., sports fields, tennis courts, swimming pools, and baths), clubs, and restaurants.
+There is also a small zoo, a Japanese garden, a rose garden, and a garden of light.

 Worth knowing:

-• The best way to get to Margaret Island is to take city bus No. 26, which enters the island directly from the Margaret bridge.
+- The best way to get to Margaret Island is to take city bus No. 26, which enters the island directly from the Margaret Bridge.
 On the spot, the bus has several stops.
-It is also the only public means of transport that you can get there.
+It is also the only public means of transport that gets you there.
 The bus runs quite often, every few minutes, and the stops are very short (instead of waiting for another bus, you can go to the next stop).

-• Bus No. 26 starts its route from the Nyugati stop, on the Pest side.
-You can get there by Metro line 3, or by tram 4 or 6.
+- Bus No. 26 starts its route from the Nyugati stop on the Pest side.
+You can get there by Metro line 3, tram 4, or 6.

 Andrassy Avenue

-Andrassy Avenue, known as Budapest’s “Champs Elysées”, is a representative showcase of the city.
-Along the whole alley, there are not only architectural gems, such as the Opera House, the Academy of Music, the Art Gallery, the Operetta Theater and the Moulin Rouge.
-It is a street where you can also find stores of the most expensive brands in the world, elegant restaurants and always full bars.
+Andrassy Avenue, known as Budapest’s “Champs-Élysées,” is a representative showcase of the city.
+Along the whole alley, there are not only architectural gems, such as the Opera House, the Academy of Music, the Art Gallery, the Operetta Theatre, and the Moulin Rouge, but also stores of the most expensive brands in the world, elegant restaurants, and always full bars.

-Underneath the avenue runs an underground railway line (yellow subway), put into use in 1896.
+Underneath the avenue runs an underground railway line (the yellow subway), which opened in 1896.
 It was then the first electric subway on the European continent and the second metro in the world after London.

-Both the Andrassy Avenue and the historic metro under it – have been included in the UNESCO list of World Cultural and Natural Heritage
+Both Andrassy Avenue and the historic metro under it have been included on UNESCO’s World Heritage List.

 Heroes’ Square

-The Heroes’ Square, also called the Millennium Square, is one of the largest and most important squares in Budapest.
-It is located at the end of Andrassy street and borders City Park.
-The architecture of the square is a reflection of national pride and aesthetics.
+Heroes’ Square, also called Millennium Square, is one of Budapest’s largest and most important squares.
+It is located at the end of Andrassy Street and borders City Park.
+The square’s architecture reflects national pride and aesthetics.

-In the middle of the square, there is a tall column standing (36 meters) – called the Millennium monument.
-Erected in 1929 as a commemoration of the 1000th anniversary of the Hungarian state.
-There is a statue of the Archangel Michael on the main column.
-According to the legend, he was the one who appeared in a dream to Stefan – the first king of Hungary and ordered him to Christianize the country.
+A tall column (36 meters) stands in the middle of the square, called the Millennium Monument.
+It was erected in 1929 to commemorate the 1000th anniversary of the Hungarian state.
+On the central column, there is a statue of the Archangel Michael.
+According to the legend, he appeared in a dream to Stefan, the first king of Hungary, and ordered him to Christianize the country.

-On the square, there are also arches with colonnades, which depict heroic figures from the history of Hungary.
+On the square, there are also arches with colonnades depicting heroic figures from Hungary’s history.

-There are majestic buildings on both sides of the square.
-In one of them there is the Museum of Fine Arts and in the other the Palace of Exposition – Mucsarnok.
+Majestic buildings line both sides of the square.
+The Museum of Fine Arts is on one side, and the Palace of Exposition – Mucsarnok is on the other side.

 Vajdahunyad Castle

-Vajdahunyad Castle is located in the City Park in Budapest.
+Vajdahunyad Castle is located in Budapest’s City Park.
 It was established in 1896 as part of the Millennium Exhibition.
-It was held due to the celebration of the 1000th anniversary of the Hungarian state.
-On this occasion, it was decided to erect a complex of buildings made of non-durable materials (most of them were made of wood) that were copies of the most important objects from Hungary.
-They were supposed to represent different styles as an example of diversity in Hungarian architecture.
-The exhibition appealed to the public very much.
-In the years 1904-1908, it was decided to build these buildings again, this time from durable materials.
+It was held to celebrate the 1000th anniversary of the Hungarian state.
+On this occasion, it was decided to erect a complex of buildings made of non-durable materials (mostly wood) that were copies of the most essential objects from Hungary.
+They were supposed to represent different styles to illustrate diversity in Hungarian architecture.
+The public very well received the exhibition.
+In 1904-1908, it was decided to rebuild these buildings, this time using durable materials.

-On the official website of the castle, we can read such an introduction: “The castle is actually a fantasy pastiche showcasing the architectural evolution through centuries and styles in Hungary.
-The castle is the home of several festivals, concerts and the exhibitions of the Hungarian Agricultural Museum”.
+On the castle’s official website, there is an introduction that reads: “The castle is actually a fantasy pastiche showcasing the architectural evolution through centuries and styles in Hungary.
+The castle is the home of several festivals, concerts, and the exhibitions of the Hungarian Agricultural Museum.”

-The name comes from a copy of the Vajdahunyad Castle in Transylvania, currently located in Romania.
+The name comes from a copy of the Vajdahunyad Castle in Transylvania, currently in Romania.

-In the castle gardens, there are more interesting buildings.
-Among others, there is a replica of a Romanesque chapel, a Romanesque stone bridge with lions and a bridge gate.
+There are more interesting buildings in the castle gardens.
+Among them are a replica of a Romanesque chapel, a Romanesque stone bridge with lions, and a bridge gate.

 An interesting fact is the 1903 statue of the Medieval Hungarian Chronicler.
-The Anonymous (aka Anonymus) is a sitting figure in a monk’s habit with his face covered by a hood.
+The Anonymous (Anonymus) is a sitting figure in a monk’s habit with his face covered by a hood.
 He holds a fountain pen in his hand.
-Apparently, it is said that touching his pen guarantees a surge of writing inspiration.
+It is said that touching his pen guarantees a surge of writing inspiration.
 Anyway, it is always worth trying 😊

 Worth knowing:

-• The easiest way to get to the Vajdahunyad Castle is by Metro Line 1 (yellow), Szechenyi Fundo stop, or tram number 1.
+- The easiest way to reach Vajdahunyad Castle is by Metro line 1 (yellow), Szechenyi Fundo stop, or tram line 1.

 Szechenyi Thermal Bath

-Budapest is a city with 12 thermal baths.
+Budapest is home to 12 thermal baths.
 It makes Budapest an attractive resort and a perfect place to relax.
-Both residents of the city and tourists eagerly use the city baths for both healing and pleasure.
-In their architecture, you can find elements from both the times of Turkish rule and those from the 20th century.
+Both city residents and tourists eagerly use the city baths for healing and pleasure.
+In their architecture, you can find elements from the times of Turkish rule and those from the 20th century.
 The most interesting architecturally are:

 More information about selected city baths can be found on the official website of the Budapest Thermal Bath.

-On the terrain of the City Park, there is a Szechenyi Thermal Bath.
+In the City Park, there is a Szechenyi Thermal Bath.
 It is the largest and most popular thermal bath in the city.
 It is also one of the largest natural thermal baths in Europe.
 Since its inception in 1913, it has reportedly benefited over 100 million people.
-There are 21 pools altogether, while 18 of them are open throughout the year (including holidays).
+There are 21 pools altogether, of which 18 are open year-round (including holidays).

-Besides health and wellness, the entrance ticket includes the use of saunas, gymnastics and aqua fitness.
+Besides health and wellness, the entrance ticket includes saunas, gymnastics and aqua fitness.
 At the pool, you can relax with a glass of wine or a beer.

 Worth knowing: